Allenton, Derby: Landmarks

 Allenton gives its name to a geological feature known as the Allenton Terrace, which is the fluvial terrace of sand and gravel in the lower valley of the River Derwent that it and the surrounding settlements are built on.

 Allenton has a cosmopolitan outdoor market, although this has been in decline.
-The suburban shopping centre is among the largest in Derby although there are few high street chains except for Boots, The Co-op, Wilko and Greggs.
+The suburban shopping centre is among the largest in Derby although there are few high street chains except for Boots, Poundstretcher and Greggs.
 A functional sculpture by Michael Dan Archer was installed in the shopping centre in 2007.
 Commissioned by Derby City Council, it forms a circular seating area on which are laser-scanned copies and models of some of the key bones of the Allenton Hippo skeleton at the Derby Museum and Art Gallery.

 An easily recognisable feature of the local streetscape is a pedestrian footbridge over the Mitre Island roundabout, erected in July 1971.
 This footbridge is popularly known as "the Spider Bridge" and gains that popular appellation because it has eight 'legs' in four directions.
 Each direction has a set of steep steps and a stepped ramp (for easier wheelchair access).
 The footbridge has been painted various colours over the years and is currently painted white.